-Celebrating its 44th Anniversary, Sydney’s Short Ocean Racing Championship under the progressive thinking of the Middle Harbour Yacht Club, continues to meet the constant evolution of yacht racing.
+Celebrating its 45th Anniversary, Nautilus Marine Insurance Sydney’s Short Ocean Racing Championship under the progressive thinking of the Middle Harbour Yacht Club, continues to meet the constant evolution of yacht racing.

 For many yacht owners and their crews, the two day regatta sailed over tight courses off Sydney’s Heads, Beaches and, at times, within the Harbour, is vital to their preparations for the Rolex Sydney Hobart Yacht Race (CYCA) and Pittwater to Paradise Regatta (RPAYC).

 The Regatta has also seen the racing debut in Sydney waters of several maxi yachts and other significant grand prix yachts.
 In the heyday of the international Southern Cross Cup series in the 1990s and early 2000s, the Regatta was also used as a selection basis for Australian, New South Wales and Club teams.